 Say “Rapha” and many cyclists will associate this with a London-based company producing semi-retro styled cycle clothing.
-But this business has appropriated a slice of history as it tries to evoke tales of epic rides and hardened riders for its brand.
+But this start-up has appropriated a slice of history as it tries to evoke tales of epic rides and hardened riders for its brand.
 Here’s an explanation of where the name comes from.

 If you didn’t know, that’s the original Rapha jersey pictured above, albeit long before the founders of the London brand were born.